emilyscassidy/emilyscassidy.github.io/_pages/publications.md

 - [Eddy transport tensor in an inhomogeneous ocean channel][mail]
   **Dhruv Balwada**, Shafer Smith, Takaya Uchida, & Ryan Abernathey

-- [Spectral flux and energy injection scales of kinetic energy from surface drifters][mail]
+- [Spectral flux and injection scales of kinetic energy from surface drifters][mail]
   **Dhruv Balwada**, Raffaele Marino, & Jin-Han Xie

 - [Relative dispersion in the deep waters of the Gulf of Mexico][mail]